 If you die the life assurance payment will form part of your estate, which increases the value of your estate.
-If the policy is written in trust, the proceeds goes direct to your dependents, avoiding inheritance tax.
+If the policy is written in trust, the proceeds go direct to the trustees for payment to your chosen beneficiaries, avoiding inheritance tax.
 This is relatively easy to do as most insurance policies include the option (and papers) for writing in trust directly, at no extra charge.

 These types of plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.

 | Beginner's Guide to Protecting your Future | Payment Protection Insurance / Short Term Income Protection Insurance | What is Critical Illness Cover? | What is Income Protection Insurance? | What is Level Term Assurance? | What Is Mortgage Life Assurance? | What Is Whole of Life Assurance? |

 |FTSE All Share||4,133.32||-17.58||-0.42|